James Analytis

 Bio/CV:

-James Analytis joined the faculty in January 2013 as the Charles Kittel Chair in condensed matter physics.
+James Analytis joined the faculty in January 2013 as the Charles Kittel Chair in condensed matter physics, and served as Department Chair from 2020-2023.
 He received his B.Sc. in physics from Canterbury University in 2001 and his D. Phil. from the University of Oxford as a Rhodes' Scholar in 2006.
 At Oxford, he worked with Stephen Blundell and Arzhang Ardavan on experimental and computational studies of quasi-two dimensional organic superconductors.
 Following his graduate studies, Analytis was a Lloyd's Tercentenary Fellow at the University of Bristol, where he worked on understanding the nature of anisotropic scattering in cuprate superconductors.
 In 2008 he became a postdoctoral fellow at Stanford University where he worked on both pnictide superconductors and topological insulators.
-In 2010 Analytis became a staff scientist at the Stanford Institute for Materials and Energy Science.
-The Analytis lab at Berkeley is capable of creating new materials and characterizing their thermodynamic and transport properties, particularly in the presence of high magnetic fields.
-The Analytis lab makes extensive use of the facilities at the National High Magnetic Field Lab, where fields of up to 45T (static) and 100T (pulsed) are available.
+Analytis' current interests are unconventional superconductors, quantum critical systems, frustrated magnets and topological spintronics.

 Research Interests